-Theoretically, algorithmic trading can generate profits at a frequency and speed that’s impossible for a human trader.
-Experienced algorithmic traders even leverage high-frequency trading technology, which lets them make tens of thousands of trades per second.
+Theoretically, algorithm trading can generate profits at a frequency and speed that’s impossible for a human trader.
+Experienced algorithm traders even leverage high-frequency trading technology, which lets them make tens of thousands of trades per second.

 History of Algorithms in the Stock Market